On this page

 What happens at the meeting

-The meeting is about everyone supporting your family to help improve your child’s attendance at school.
-The meeting has several parts.
+The meeting is about everyone supporting and working together to help improve your child’s attendance at school.
+The meeting has three parts.

 Everyone invited attends the first part of the meeting.